Anyon: Topological equivalence

 The fact that the homotopy classes of paths (i.e. notion of equivalence on braids) are relevant hints at a more subtle insight.
 It arises from the Feynman path integral, in which all paths from an initial to final point in spacetime contribute with an appropriate phase factor.
 The Feynman path integral can be motivated from expanding the propagator using a method called time-slicing, in which time is discretized.

 In non-homotopic paths, one cannot get from any point at one time slice to any other point at the next time slice.
 This means that we can consider homotopic equivalence class of paths to have different weighting factors.

 So it can be seen that the topological notion of equivalence comes from a study of the Feynman path integral.

 For a more transparent way of seeing that the homotopic notion of equivalence is the "right" one to use, see Aharonov–Bohm effect.

 Experiment

 In 2020, two teams of scientists (one in Paris, the other at Purdue) announced new experimental evidence for the existence of anyons.
 Both experiments were featured in Discover Magazine's 2020 annual "state of science" issue.

 In April, 2020, researchers from the École normale supérieure (Paris) and the Centre for Nanosciences and Nanotechnologies (C2N) reported results from a tiny "particle collider" for anyons.
 They detected properties that matched predictions by theory for anyons.

 In July, 2020, scientists at Purdue University detected anyons using a different setup.
-The team's interferometer routes the electrons through a specific maze-like etched nanostructure made of gallium arsenide and aluminum gallium arsenide.
-"In the case of our anyons the phase generated by braiding was 2π/3," he said.
+The team's interferometer routes the electrons through a specific maze-like etched nanostructure made of gallium arsenide and aluminium gallium arsenide.
+"In the case of our anyons the phase generated by braiding was 2π/3", he said.
 "That's different than what's been seen in nature before."

+As of 2023, this remains an active area of research; using a superconducting processor, Google Quantum AI reported on the first braiding of non-Abelian anyon-like particles in an arXiv article by Andersen et al. in October 2022, later published in Nature.
+In an arXiv article released in May 2023, Quantinuum reported on non-abelian braiding using a trapped-ion processor.

+In May, 2025, researchers at the University of Innsbruck have observed anyons in a one-dimensional quantum system.